CheyneWeb3/Alpha7-Public-Files-and-Assets/bootcampreadme.md

    Users can renew their subscription for 1 to 12 months by paying the corresponding fee.
 A discount code can also be applied.

 5. **Updating User Details:**
-   Users can update their TV type, model number, and TV code.
+   Users can update their account details.

 6. **Managing Discount Codes:**
    The contract owner can add, update, and remove discount codes.